 Heritage Highlights: 14th century carvings in the choir stalls

-Look closely at the carvings on the misericords and bench ends; aside from the obvious (St. Werburgh), there are details of Arthurian legend, Aesop's fables, and fabulous mythical beasts.
+Around 1380 the church gained a magnificent series of carved quire stalls.
+Look closely at the carvings on the misericords and bench ends; aside from the obvious (St. Werburgh), there are details of Arthurian legend, Aesop's fables, and fabulous mythical beasts, plus one humorous figure of a man enjoying a mug of ale!
 At the shrine to St. Werburgh you can see the niches where medieval sufferers rested their heads while spending the night in a prayer for healing.

 Chester Cathedral takes great pride in its excellent choir, and also hosts an extensive series of organ recitals.